 A lot of people don’t use the home phone anymore and therefore it can be seen as an unnecessary expense when it’s given as standard with your broadband tariff.
 If you’re someone who doesn’t use it at all there are companies that allow you to take out broadband tariffs, Talktalk and Virgin are both example of companies who offer broadband without line rental.
 For the most part, however, you’ll find line rental and a phone package included in your broadband package and, generally speaking, you’ll be getting a good deal on both your internet connection and your phone line if you get them together.

-If you’re going to be catering to a large household of people who are engaging in bandwidth heavy activates such as only gaming and streaming, you may want to look for a faster internet packages of 38 Mbps+.
+If you’re going to be catering to a large household of people who are engaging in bandwidth heavy activates such as only gaming and streaming, you may want to look for a faster fibre internet package of 38 Mbps+.
 If there’s only one or two of you however and you only use it for casual internet use, namely emails and browsing the web you will be probably be able to manage with a more modest offering of around 17Mbps+.

 If you’re someone who will be uploading to the internet, then you should check upload speeds as well.
 Just because two companies offer the same download speed does not mean the upload speeds will be identical.
 Some companies will offer upload speeds that are just a fraction of the download speeds and with some companies it will be the same.
 This information isn’t always as readily available, so you may have to check the small print to find this out.